-With the above gathered data, an electrical analogy can be constructed describing all four models with one and the same topology by just changing content values.
+With the above gathered data, an electrical analogy can be constructed describing all four models with one and the same topology by just changing component values.
 In order for this to be accurate a few factors need to be taken into account.

-- a) When frequency goes up on a RIAA recorded LP, velocity and acceleration are increasing for a given input level.
-This causes the indentation of the vinyl to becoming deeper from acceleration forces in the concave or the tip's pushing part as opposed to the force and indentation of the sine wave's convex part. - As a consequence the tip does not follow exactly the center of the track but deviates depending on the frequency and tip mass, which manifest itself as a lower amplitude. - This seems to be the reason for the dip that many Carts are showing in their TF somewhere between 5Khz and 10Khz.
+As a consequence the tip does not follow exactly the center of the track but deviates depending on the frequency and tip mass, which manifest itself as a lower amplitude.

+This seems to be the reason for the dip that many Carts are showing in their TF somewhere between 5Khz and 10Khz.